Tranith Argan Fantasy Series

 Much to their surprise, the travelers see an old woman approaching who shows signs of living in Mount Majestic.

 The four of them stood frozen in surprise as the woman slowly approached.
-None of them felt threatened by such a slow-moving elderly woman who did not appear armed, yet the presence of anyone in this mountain so startled them they had no appropriate response at first.
+Though an unarmed, slow-moving elderly woman posed no obvious threat, her very presence left them momentarily speechless.
 It was Alessa who finally broke the silence.

 “She is an elf!”

 The others looked at the woman who was now about twenty feet away, and at this distance they could not see what it was that Alessa noticed.
 The woman came closer until she was about ten feet away and then stopped.
-She appeared to be as surprised by her visitors as they were by her.
+She seemed equally startled by their presence.

-She wore a flowing pale-green robe that fell nearly to the ground.
-Around her waist was a sash of light blue and, as with the robe, appeared to be in only fair condition, worn in certain places and faded in others.
 The woman was shorter than Alessa yet still relatively tall.
 She was equal in height to Kara, but she had the look of someone who had been taller earlier in her life.
 She was quite old, her hair totally white as it flowed thickly to her shoulder.
 It was brushed back neatly in a way that they could see indicated she cared about her appearance.
-Her wrinkled face held green eyes that looked faded but still contained the fire that was to be found in all elves.
+She wore a flowing pale-green robe that fell nearly to the ground.
+Around her waist was a sash of light blue and, as with the robe, appeared to be in only fair condition, worn in certain places and faded in others.
+Her wrinkled face held green eyes that looked faded but still containing the fire that was to be found in all elves.

 She was close enough now that her inner light could be seen by the others and clearly was how Alessa had identified her as kindred.